IntQuant/noita_entangled_worlds/README.md

 After that, just start a new Noita game on everyone's PCs, and you should be in multiplayer mode :)

+## Mods support

+[The mods listed here](https://docs.google.com/spreadsheets/d/1nMdqzrLCav_diXbNPB9RgxPcCQzDPgXdEv-klKWJyS0) have been tested by the community, it is publically editable so please add any untested mod with your findings

 ## Thanks

 Special thanks to: